Lead Opinion

 Because strict liability attaches to an aggravating circumstance rather than the proscribed result, it is not the case that a robber charged with attempted robbery in the first degree is being punished for an unintended criminal act, as suggested by the dissent, and as occurred under the second degree assault statute (Penal Law § 120.05 [3]) at issue in Campbell (cf., People v Coleman,

 In Coleman, defendant was charged and convicted of attempted promoting prostitution in the second degree for his attempt to entice a 24-year-old undercover officer, whom he believed to be a 15-year-old runaway, into becoming a prostitute.
 The statute in issue, Penal Law § 230.30 (2), proscribes promoting prostitution of a person less than 16 years old.
 Defendant argued that attempted promoting of prostitution in the second degree was a nonexistent crime because it criminalized the causing of an unintended result in violation of Campbell.
-Like the robbery statute in issue here, Penal Law § 230.30 (2) attaches strict liability to an aggravating circumstance the age of the victim not to the proscribed criminal result promoting prostitution.
-Therefore, we concluded that because defendant believed his intended victim was 15, not 24, he possessed the mental culpability to complete the underlying offense promoting prostitution and the fact that he was mistaken as to the victim's age does not preclude conviction for an attempt of the offense (see, People v Coleman,
+Like the robbery statute in issue here, Penal Law § 230.30 (2) attaches strict liability to an aggravating circumstance— the age of the victim — not to the proscribed criminal result— promoting prostitution.
+Therefore, we concluded that because defendant believed his intended victim was 15, not 24, he possessed the mental culpability to complete the underlying offense — promoting prostitution — and the fact that he was mistaken as to the victim’s age does not preclude conviction for an attempt of the offense (see, People v Coleman,

 In view of the foregoing, defendant’s cross appeal is academic.

-Accordingly, the order of the Appellate Division should be reversed and the case remitted to the Appellate Division for consideration of the facts pursuant to CPL 470.25 (2) (d) and CPL 470.40 (2) (b).
+Accordingly, the order of the Appellate Division should be reversed and the case remitted to the Appellate Division for consideration of the facts pursuant to CPL 470.25 (2) (d) and GPL 470.40 (2) (b).

-Attempted robbery in the first degree is a nonexistent crime, in my view, and the Appellate Division correctly reduced defendant's conviction to attempted robbery in the third degree.
+(dissenting).
+Attempted robbery in the first degree is a nonexistent crime, in my view, and the Appellate Division correctly reduced defendant’s conviction to attempted robbery in the third degree.
 The result is required by the reasoning expressed in People v Campbell (

 A person may be guilty of attempting a crime "when, with intent to commit a crime, he engages in conduct which tends to effect the commission of such crime” (Penal Law § 110.00 [emphasis added]).
 In People v Campbell we said "an attempt to commit a crime consists of an intent to bring about the result which the particular law proscribes and, in addition, an act in furtherance of that intent” (People v Campbell,

 The statute in question in this case is similarly structured to the statute in Campbell: it imposes criminal liability when a person: (1) forcibly steals property; and (2) causes serious injury to a nonparticipant during the commission of or flight from the crime (Penal Law § 160.15 [1]).
-The distinction between Campbell and this case is that in Campbell, the whole of the *220 defendant's criminal liability turned on the unintended result, while here, the enhanced liability turns on the unintended result.
-Where a crime is enhanced by the occurrence of an unintended result, the predicate crime may be attempted, but the enhanced crime cannot.
-Thus, while there is no doubt that defendant attempted robbery in the third degree, he could not have attempted the enhanced crime of robbery in the first degree because the enhanced liability is imposed solely by defendant having caused serious injury to a nonparticipant, an unintended result that could not have been attempted.
+The distinction between Campbell and this case is that in Campbell, the whole of the

-The majority distinguish this case from Campbell "[b]ecause strict liability attaches to an aggravating circumstance rather than the proscribed result" (majority opn, at 218).
-To my mind, it is a distinction without a difference; robbery in the first degree proscribes two results the stealing of property, and the causing of an injury.
+The majority distinguish this case from Campbell "[bjecause strict liability attaches to an aggravating circumstance rather than the proscribed result” (majority opn, at 218).
+To my mind, it is a distinction without a difference; robbery in the first degree proscribes two results — the stealing of property, and the causing of an injury.
 While a defendant may intend and attempt the first result, he cannot intend, and therefore cannot attempt, the second.

 The majority rely on People v Coleman (